ayouboukach/BuilImageFromgitRepo/README.md

-# Build a docker image with With Automate buil DockerHub And GitHub Repository
+# Build a docker image with With Automate build DockerHub And GitHub Repository